hansons83/izzifast_erv300_component/izzifast/README.rst

 Copy izzifast directory into home assistant *custom_component* directory

 Support USB and network RS485 adapters
+Support slave and master mode.
+ - In slae mode only sensors and binary_sensors are available and touch panel must be connected to RS485 lines.
+ - In master mode, fan entity and services are available, touch panel must not be connected.

 - USB configuration:

   izzifast:
    | type: serial
    | port: /dev/COMX
+   | mode: "slave"
    | extract_correction: -10
    | bypass_mode: "auto"
    | bypass_temp: 24